exadel-inc/esl/CONTRIBUTING.md

 - Fork repository and prepare an update in the proper branch of your fork.
   Use the `feture/*` or `bugfix/*` prefix for the branch.
   Use `main` or if you require next release updates `main-beta` branch as a base to cut your branch.
-- Make sure your commits are correspond to the project [commit convention](https://github.com/exadel-inc/esl/blob/HEAD/docs/COMMIT_CONVENTION.md).
+- Make sure your commits are corresponded to the project [commit convention](https://github.com/exadel-inc/esl/blob/HEAD/docs/COMMIT_CONVENTION.md).
 - Make sure that all tests and lints are passed
 - Create a pull request from your fork branch to the original esl repository.